ZhangChengX/Cordova-TTS-Plugin/README.md

 # Cordova-TTS-Plugin
-Cordova TTS plugin for Android
+Cordova TTS(Text To Speech) plugin for Android